-Figure 10: RLAH, data services: EEA average consumption per month per total number of roaming subscribers with active RLAH services (in GB), Q4 17 - Q3 19
+Figure 10: RLAH, data services: EEA average consumption per month per total number of roaming subscribers with active RLAH services (in GB), Q4 17 - Q1 20

-BEREC has changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
-Indicator since Q2 18 has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
+BEREC changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
+Since Q2 18, the indicator has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
 This is to ensure that period-to-period changes in the indicator are not influenced by subscribers with different tariff plans.
-For correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 are calculated by dividing RLAH volumes by the number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
-In some cases, not all operators provided the data for RLAH subscribers (this also applies for data collected before Q2 19, several operators have not reported RLAH subscribers, which has an impact on the average
+For a correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+In some cases, not all operators provided the data for RLAH subscribers.

-Figure 11: Share of total subscribers with EU/EEA roaming enabled, Q3 19
+Figure 11: Share of total subscribers with EU/EEA roaming enabled, Q1 20